 Because your kitten is so young, I recommend that you not let him have run of the house, especially if you are not home during the day.
 The best way to avoid trouble is to prevent it.
-Check out Feeding Kittens for information on what, how & when to feed your new friend.
+Check out Feeding Kittens for information on what, how and when to feed your new friend.
 Let me know how the little guy comes along.
 Simba

 PS Amy writes that kitten's meower works fine now.
 He will at times still mouth his cry, but for the most part, he is pretty vocal.

 Our cat is 9-months-old.
 His parents were brother and sister.
 He is beautiful and sweet and mute.
 He occasionally tries to meow but all that comes out is air.
-We know he has vocal cords since we've heard him let loose when he is gotten in skirmishes with our other cats.
+We know he has vocal cords since we have heard him let loose when he is gotten in skirmishes with our other cats.
 Leo has always been this way.
 Is it possible he feels inadequate or insecure because of his inability to meow?
 He appears anxious and is mentally slow.
 We call him our 'special kitty' and he is loved by all.
 Can you enlighten us?
 Kathy

 I doubt that Leo feels inadequate in any way.
 If he is loved and cared for like he appears to be he is probably a well-adjusted and happy feline.